akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 ### With the shortcut in the grid

 1. Select a product in the product grid
-1. Hover your mouse over the product line in the grid to display the category button (a folder icon) will be displayed
+1. Hover your mouse over the product line in the grid to display the category button (a folder icon)
-1. Click on the `Classify the product` button.
+1. Click on `Classify the product.
 You are redirected to the [category menu](/handle-category.html#in-the-product-form).
 ![Hover grid](../img/Products_GridHover_Category.png)

-## Classify/unclassify a product in/from categories
+## Classify/unclassify a product
-### With the user interface
+### From the user interface

 To classify/unclassify a product:
 1. Select your product in the product grid
-1. Click on the `Categories` menu on the left side of the screen
+1. Click on `Categories` on the left side of the screen
 1. Tick the categories in which you want to classify the product
 1. And/or untick the categories in which the product should no longer be listed
-1. Then click on the "Save" button
+1. Then click on "Save"

 ### With imports

 You can also update your products' categories using product imports.
-To do so, add the category code separated by commas in the `Categories column` used to import categories.
+To do so, add the category codes separated by commas in the `Categories column` used to import categories.

 ::: warning
 Product imports overwrite existing product data.
 Make sure to keep the existing categories along with new ones in your imported file.